-If you are planning on travelling abroad, you can use the NHS' Fit For Travel website for information about the risks associated with certain countries and climates.
+If you plan to travel abroad, you can use the NHS Fit For Travel website for information about the risks associated with certain countries and climates.

-While diarrhoea is an unpleasant condition, it typically clears up within a week.
+While diarrhoea is unpleasant, it typically clears up within a week.
 If your diarrhoea lasts longer than 7 days, you should speak to your GP to determine the cause of the diarrhoea.

-Diarrhoea can be caused by a number of conditions.
+Many conditions can cause diarrhoea.
 Short-term diarrhoea can be caused by:

-If you suffer from diarrhoea long-term diarrhoea, you should speak to your doctor about appropriate treatments for you.
+If you suffer from long-term diarrhoea, you should speak to your doctor about appropriate treatments.

-While diarrhoea itself is simple to diagnose, it may be difficult to diagnose the underlying medical condition which might be causing it.
+While diarrhoea itself is simple to diagnose, it may be difficult to diagnose the underlying medical condition causing it.
 In the cases of intolerances and alcohol consumption, your diet may need to be adjusted.

 Diarrhoea is often the result of an infection from a virus or bacteria, so preventing diarrhoea relies on preventing these types of infections by maintaining high personal hygiene standards.

-It can sometimes be challenging preventing diarrhoea, especially when travelling abroad, but appropriate steps can and should be taken to avoid diarrhoea.
+It can sometimes be challenging to prevent diarrhoea, especially when travelling abroad, but appropriate steps can and should be taken to avoid diarrhoea.

 You should speak to your doctor to determine the cause of your diarrhoea so that they can advise the best treatment for you.